codex-storage/codex-research/design/metadata-overhead.md

 ## Implementation overview

-This mechanism require an efficient Merkle tree implementation, which also allows persisting the leafs and intermediary hashes to disk; changes to the block exchange engine to support querying blocks by root hash and block index; and integration with the block store abstraction.
+This mechanism requires an efficient Merkle tree implementation, which also allows persisting the leafs and intermediary hashes to disk; changes to the block exchange engine to support querying blocks by root hash and block index; and integration with the block store abstraction.

 ### Merkle Tree